Arora-Jashith/Stockbroker_Lang/README.md

-# Stockbroker - LangGraph.js Example
+# Stockbroker - Using LangChain and LangGraph

 A full-stack stockbroker and financial analyst application built with LangGraph.js, featuring generative UI components and Human-in-the-Loop (HITL) functionality for stock transactions.